 ANGELA TUNG is a writer in New York City.
 Her work has appeared in The Frisky, The Huffington Post, Mental Floss, Quartz, Salon, The Week, Wordnik, and elsewhere.

-Her latest book, Black Fish: Memoir of a Bad Luck Girl, chronicles the failed marriage between a Chinese woman and Korean man, both American-born but bound by old world traditions.
-Black Fish has been called “a work of dark enchantment, in which history, magic, and fate loom as large as character and desire,” and “a beautiful, cultural tapestry that keeps the reader riveted.”
+Her memoir, Black Fish: Memoir of a Bad Luck Girl, has been called “a work of dark enchantment, in which history, magic, and fate loom as large as character and desire,” and “a beautiful, cultural tapestry that keeps the reader riveted.”
 It was shortlisted for the 2010 Graywolf Nonfiction Prize.